mbabynames search ✿

 Echo Claire

-The meaning of Echo is "noble and strong"; Claire is "clear, bright".
+The meaning of Echo is "reflected sound"; Claire is "clear, bright".
 There is a natural balance between the two.
 The hard C in Claire gives a clean break after Echo's open vowel ending.

 Echo Brooke